A Colourful Character A Colourful Character

 Łucja Mróz-Raynoch: I’ve been told that people were afraid of my father because he was big and strong, and when he got upset he roared like mad – the sound would literally stop you in your tracks.
 Well, he was nearly 6.5 feet tall, and he was once a boxer, so I guess he could be quite intimidating.

 Despite all that, my father never showed any signs of physical aggression, unless someone accosted him.
 Besides, that’s what he taught me: when someone accosts you, assume the worst.
 Don’t worry what will happen, just defend yourself as if that person meant to kill you.
 That’s probably because before the war my father did come close to being killed.
 One day, he was walking with his brother Sokrates and his fiancée – and I must add that his brother, though rather stout and very tall, looked rather wimpish.
-Some fellow accosted Sokrates, and father came to his defense.
-Seeing such a powerful opponent, the attacker drew a knife.
-Luckily, his aim was a bit off, and the blade missed my father’s heart by half an inch.
+Some fellow accosted Sokrates, and father came to

 Information

-Breaking news!
-This is the first of your five free articles this month.
+You’ve reached your free article’s limit this month.
 You can get unlimited access to all our articles and audio content with our digital subscription.
+If you have an active subscription, please log in.

 Subscribe